Who needs a SOC 1 report?

 - Investor remittance and reporting controls

-Financial SaaS Companies
+Financial SaaS companies

 Software platforms that host, process, or transmit financial data used in clients' accounting, reporting, or financial close processes may need a SOC 1 if the data they handle is material to financial statements.